macktropolis/mackOS9/src/content/blog/2024-10-31-top-5-iron-man-armors.md

 <img src="/assets/images/blog/2024-10-31-top-5-iron-man-armors/iron-man-model-13-hulkbuster.png" class="avatar no-border">

 Tony Stark is Marvel's Man with a Plan &hellip; much like Bruce Wayne in the DC Universe.
 So it comes as little surprise that he would develop armors with special functions &hellip; such as taking down the Hulk.
 Unfortunately, the Hulkbuster armors never really got the job done against the Green-Skinned Goliath.
 The Hulkbuster Mark II was even possessed by the demon <a title="The Demon Zom" href="http://en.wikipedia.org/wiki/Zom" target="_blank">Zom</a> and attempted to destroy New York City, giving Tony a bigger headache than it ever gave the Hulk.
 However, like the <a title="Edsel" href="http://en.wikipedia.org/wiki/Edsel" target="_blank">Edsel</a> and <a title="DeLorean DMC-12" href="http://en.wikipedia.org/wiki/DeLorean_DMC-12" target="_blank">DeLorean DMC-12</a>, even though it’s a lemon it’s a beautiful piece of machinery.
 The Hulkbuster armor is a fan favorite and has appeared in the <a title="Marvel Cinematic Universe" href="http://en.wikipedia.org/wiki/Marvel_Cinematic_Universe" target="_blank">Marvel Cinematic Universe</a> in both **Avengers: Age of Ultron** and **Avengers: Infinity War**.
-This beastly add-on to the Iron Man arsenal worked better in the movies than it ever did in the comics and was worn by the Hulk himself _(in Bruce Banner mode)_ during the **Infinity War**. _(I still think Marvel Studios missed out on a great movie moment by not having Bruce Banner regain his Hulk powers and "bustin'" out of the Hulkbuster armor during the battle of Wakanda.)_
+This beastly add-on to the Iron Man arsenal worked better in the movies than it ever did in the comics and was worn by the Hulk himself _(in Bruce Banner mode)_ during the **Infinity War**.

+_**Personal Note:** I still think Marvel Studios missed out on a great movie moment by not having Bruce Banner regain his Hulk powers and "bustin'" out of the Hulkbuster armor during the battle of Wakanda._

 ##### **First Appearance:** Iron Man (Vol. 1) #304</h5>